Samsung/tizen-docs/docs/application/dotnet/guides/alarm/alarms.md

 To enable your application to use the alarm functionality:

-1. To use the [Tizen.Applications.Alarm](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.Alarm.html) and [Tizen.Applications.AlarmManager](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.AlarmManager.html) classes, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:
+1. To use the [Tizen.Applications.Alarm](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.Alarm.html) and [Tizen.Applications.AlarmManager](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.AlarmManager.html) classes, the application has to request permission by adding the following privileges to the `tizen-manifest.xml` file:

-    ```
+    ```XML
     <privileges>
        <privilege>http://tizen.org/privilege/alarm.get</privilege>
        <privilege>http://tizen.org/privilege/alarm.set</privilege>